Asare-Obed/gitproject/README.md

-#### This is project for all my geospatial project
+#### This is a project for all my geospatial project

-Keeping a repository for the web app.
-This is also my first commit to git
+I am building a web app for my geospatial porfolio.
+This is the repository that is housing it.
+This is also my first commit to git.